 He also issued a cautionary note regarding domestic stability, stating that certain elements may attempt to exploit the situation.
 Consequently, the government is closely monitoring law and order to ensure that any potential unrest is quickly contained.

-In the legislative chamber, Union Finance Minister took center stage to introduce the Corporate Laws (Amendment) Bill, 2026.
+In the legislative chamber, Union Finance Minister Nirmala Sitharaman took center stage to introduce the Corporate Laws (Amendment) Bill, 2026.
 This legislation seeks to further amend the Limited Liability Partnership Act, 2008, and the Companies Act, 2013.
 The bill aims to streamline regulations and empower the National Financial Reporting Authority with powers similar to those held by regulators like SEBI, the CCI, and the IBBI.